 As a concession stand worker, you will carry out duties such as taking orders for food/beverages, welcoming guests at the concession stand, processing cash payments, presenting guests with prices and packing options, and ensuring that the stand remains clean and sanitized.

 The average salary for a concession stand worker in the US is $10.89 per hour.

 If you have a crafty side, you can make some extra income by selling crafts.

 Some of the crafts you can make and sell for profit include pottery fruit bowls, mosaic picture frames, beaded bracelets, flower crowns, wire wrapped bead rings, velvet pillows, coasters, and much more.

-If you don’t have your own crafts, you can help someone sell theirs at flea markets, consignment shops, and craft fairs.
+If you don’t have your own crafts, you can help someone sell theirs at school, flea markets, consignment shops, and craft fairs.